U.S. Crash Boats Emblem

 I usually had very little information on the individual on which to base Ancestry searches.
 The "Year" toward the end of a record is the year of death and if the "Status" is marked "Probable" or even "Possible" it is due to the limited information I had available with which to verify information.

-To complicate matters, many records started using Social Security numbers instead of service numbers by the time of the veteran's death, so even with their service numbers I am often unable to verify that records I find are for the person I'm researching.
+To complicate matters, many burial records started using Social Security numbers instead of service numbers by the time of the veteran's death, so even with their service numbers I was often unable to verify that records I found were for the person I was researching.